d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 So far what we describe above is a signle directional RNN, where each timestep's hidden state only depends on the previous tiemsteps'.
 We can also use other forms of RNNs such as GRUs, LSTMs and, bidirectional RNNs to encode the sequential information.

-Let us implement the seq2seq's encoder together!
+Let's implement the seq2seq's encoder together!
 Here, we use the word embedding layer to obtain a feature index from the word index of the input language and then input it into a multi-layer LSTM recurrent neural network.
 The input for the encoder is a batch of sequences, which is 2-D tensor with shape (batch size, sequence length).
 It outputs both the LSTM outputs, e.g., the hidden state for each timestep, as well as the hidden state and memory cell of the last timestep.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use